vexuk1971/AD537x-Arduino-Uno-R3-Control/README.md

 - Dual operation on two boards is no longer possible, but the channel range has been increased from 32 (40) to 64 (80) if two boards / chips are to be used
-- The Arduino SPI class is not included, I use the direct access ok, that is not necessarily Arduino compatible, but saves me memory and CPU time also, i don´t use any delay(n) functions
+- The Arduino SPI class is not included, I use the direct access ok, that is not necessarily Arduino compatible, but saves me memory and CPU time.
+  Also, i don´t use any delay(n) functions

 Improvements:
 - It is possible to use both types of chips.